rudecs/openvcloud_ays/readme.md

 : 192.168.57.200
 Please provide value for param.publicip.end of type str : 192.168.57.240
-Enter gateway and address for backplane1:
-(Enter answer over multiple lines, end by typing '.' (without the quotes) on an empty line) address:192.168.57.7/24 gateway:192.168.57.254
-.
-Please provide value for netconfig.vxbackend.ipaddr of type str
- [240.0.0.1/16]:

 Please provide value for mothership1.cloudbroker.defense_proxy of type str : http://192.168.57.7/
 Please provide value for cloudbroker.portalurl of type str